neoreact-cat/blog/_posts/2018-01-21-population.md

 </table>

 **Map #1.
 Russian population by federal districts** (**[Click To Open A Full Size](population-charts)**) <br/>
+*Disclaimer: Google Charts engine disallowing to display the Crimea as part of Russia* <br/>

 Russia's population is more than **146 million**. <br/>
 The **largest** number of people live in the Central district. <br/>